 Information on significant operational risk events are collected in the Bank in the operational risk event database, in the dedicated IT application.
+The Bank also collects information on significant operational risk events in its subsidiaries, identified as significant in terms of the operational risk generated.

 This information is used to:

-- 1) monitor the level of operational risk on a current basis, - 2) monitor the actions of organizational units in connection with the events occurred, - 3) assess or estimate losses arising from the operational risk, - generate reports concerning the operational risk events having occurred, including reports for the needs of external institutions.
+- 1) monitor the level of operational risk on a current basis, - 2) monitor the actions of organizational units in connection with the events occurred, - 3) assess or estimate losses arising from the operational risk, - 4) generate reports concerning the operational risk events having occurred, including reports for the needs of external institutions.

-The Bank sets basic limits for operational risk, in particular the operational risk tolerance limit and operational risk appetite for the entire Bank, and the target operational risk profile.
+The Banks sets basic limits for operational risk, in particular the operational risk tolerance limit and operational risk appetite for the entire Bank, and the target operational risk profile.
 The level of use of the adopted operational risk tolerance and appetite is controlled through periodic monitoring of the amounts of losses incurred due to the operational risk events.